B.F. SCOTT

 I wish I could say it just worries me.

-family.
+This grim reality gives pause to anyone considering marriage into the Sans Monte family.
 The idea of a daughter’s inevitable descent into madness is a heavy burden to bear.
+People regard the birth of a son as a blessing.

 My parents didn’t receive that blessing.
 They had me.